gschampagne/nbody_phys512_grace/README.md

 3. Take gradient of potential: get acceleration field
 4. Integrate particle motion: update positions and velociety using leapfrog solver with a fixed timestep

-The project was completed in phases described below:
+The project was completed in phases described below.

 ## Requirements
 - NumPy
 - Matplotlib

 ## Usage
+The file `config.py` includes all necessary functions for the simulation.\
 To run the full project pipeline:
 ```bash
 python test.py                              # Phase 1 validation